Today is Evan’s 3rd birthday! Here is an overview of the cake, food, and decorations.

 I can’t believe I already have a three year old (and Claire turned two months today)!
 We had a small party last weekend with family to celebrate Evan’s birthday.
 He picked out a Mickey Mouse theme.
-His obsession with Mickey began during his first visit to Disney World when he was 18 months old.
+His fascination with Mickey began during his first visit to Disney World when he was 18 months old.

 My mom came to visit for Evan’s party and to meet Claire.
 Evan and I baked the cake and she decorated it with fondant.